saikumarkodukula/llm_engineering_class1/INSTALLATION.md

 ### 6. Install Ollama models

-If Ollama is installed, download the classroom models:
+If Ollama is installed and running, download the classroom models:

 ```bash
 ollama pull llama3.2:latest